joemar25/CS111-Sorting-Algorithms-Mid-Term/README.md

 }
 ```

-> Both Quick and Heap sort uses this function for swapping:
+> Both Quick and Heap sort uses this function for swapping.

 ```c++
 void Swap(int *a, int *b)